jspecht3/terminal-tutorial/README.md

 ### Navigating the Terminal
 In the terminal, it may be hard to know where you are and what directories you can work with.
-To view all of the directories in the current working directory we can use ✨`ls`. (our home directories will not look the same)
+To view all of the files (directories included) in the current working directory we can use ✨`ls`, which is short for "list". (our home directories will not look the same)
 ```
 joe@v5:~$ ls
 classes    Documents   miniforge  python_files